maxtkc/mvths-wiki/docs/020-potentiometers.rst

 Exercise
 ~~~~~~~~

-Construct the following circuit on your breadboard by simply connecting the potentiometer to power and ground.
+Construct the following circuit on your breadboard by connecting the potentiometer pins (A and B) to power and ground.
+Again,
+the order does not matter.
 Make sure to use short jump wires for these
 connections.
 Next set up a multimeter to measure the voltage at W (output).
 Remember to measure voltage at a point in
-your circuit you need to use your multimeter to measure between that point and ground.
+your circuit you need to connect the black lead to ground (your reference) and the red lead to the point you are measuring (W).
 If you need help refer back to the
 section on multimeter.
 Turn the potentiometer all the way right and left and record the highest and lowest voltage.
 Since you will need to measure two points and move the potentiometer, I recommend using  `alligator leads <https://docs.google.com/document/d/1BmZbXzxnD2j17QToSZ9jeZmnP7burwfksfQq2v4zu-Y/edit#bookmark=kix.53hctxuwjhmw>`__ with your multimeter so your hands are free to turn the potentiometer.
 Record the following in your notebook.